imbaggaarm/zshrc-auto-sync/README.md

         ```
         brew install --cask launchcontrol
         ```
-    - If you open the LaunchControl application and see all fields are green in `com.<username>.auto-sync-zshrc.plist` then congratulations, now all of your zsh run configurations are synced automatically with the remote repository.
+    - If you open the LaunchControl application and see all fields are green in `com.<username>.auto-sync-zshrc.plist` then congratulations, now all of your ZSH run configurations are synced automatically with the remote repository.
 Example:
     ![image](./launch_control.png)
     Notes: Remember to select `UserAgents` in the top left button of the LaunchControl application.
 7. **Verify that our scripts are working properly**
-    - Change `~/.zshrc` or `~/.zsh/` and verify that our changes are commited and pushed automatically to the remote repository.
+    - Change `~/.zshrc` or `~/.zsh/` and verify that our changes are committed and pushed automatically to the remote repository.

 ## Tokens, Credentials, Secrets
 - You should store your private tokens, secrets in other files, such as `secrets.sh`, and load them by adding `source secrets.sh` into `.zshrc` file.
-Even though our repository are private, but you might accidentally publish it or in case Github is hacked, your credentials won't be leaked.
+Even though our repository is private, but you might accidentally publish it or in case Github is hacked, your credentials won't be leaked.